Atrain86/Triad-Documents/replit.md

 Brand name: A-Frame Painting
 Theme preference: Dark mode by default
-Logo: Custom A-frame house structure with paint brush accent
+Logo: Custom A-frame house structure with paint brush accent Logo sizing: Homepage logo should use h-14 size with -mt-2 and mb-8 spacing.
+All logos in library should maintain this same size standard to avoid visual conflicts when switching between logos.

 ## System Architecture